nimblehq/our-team/join-us/our-recruitment-process.md

 ## Openings

-We are always on the look-out for great people to join us so don't hesitate to send us your application to work@nimbl3.com.
+We are always on the look-out for great people to join us so don't hesitate to send us your application to work@nimblehq.co.

 We are currently hiring for the following positions: